vighneshiyer/publications/papers/thesis/chapters/intro.typ

 It has been frequently declared that the original formulation of "Moore's Law" died in the mid-2010s #cite(<moores-law-death>) #cite(<moores-law-slowing-down>).
 However, it is more useful to piece apart three _particular_ aspects of Moore's Law and examine them separately.

-1. _Total integration complexity scaling_: the maximum number of components that are integrated in a complete digital system, deployed as "one unified product" (e.g. a single die, package, or board/wafer-level system)
+1. _Total integration complexity scaling_: the maximum number of components that are integrated in a complete digital system, deployed and programmed as "one unified system"
 2. _Integration density scaling_: the maximum number of components (i.e. transistors) that can be integrated per _mm#super[2]_ of silicon area
 3. _Cost per component scaling_: the cost per transistor (for logic and/or SRAMs) in increasingly advanced (i.e. scaled down) fabrication technologies